United Kingdom of Great Britain and Ireland: Campaign for Irish Home Rule

 Gladstone's First Home Rule Bill was closely modelled on the self-government given Canada in 1867.
 Irish MPs would no longer vote in Westminster but would have their own separate Dublin parliament, which would control domestic issues.
 Foreign policy and military affairs would remain with London.
-Gladstone's proposals did not go as far as most Irish nationalists desired, but were still too radical for both Irish unionists and British unionists: his first home rule hill was defeated in the House of Commons following a split in his own party.
+Gladstone's proposals did not go as far as most Irish nationalists desired, but were still too radical for both Irish unionists and British unionists: his first home rule bill was defeated in the House of Commons following a split in his own party.
 Liberal leader Joseph Chamberlain led the battle against home rule in Parliament.
 He broke with Gladstone and in 1886 formed a new party, the Liberal Unionist Party.
 It helped defeat home rule and eventually merged with the Conservative party.
-Chamberlain used anti-Catholicism to built a base for the new party among "Orange" nonconformist Protestant elements in Britain and Ireland.
+Chamberlain used anti-Catholicism to build a base for the new party among "Orange" nonconformist Protestant elements in Britain and Ireland.
 Liberal Unionist John Bright coined the party's catchy slogan, "Home rule means Rome rule."

 Gladstone took the issue to the people in the 1886 election, but the Unionists (Conservatives plus the Liberal Unionists) won a majority.
 In 1890 a divorce case showed Parnell was an adulterer; he was forced from power, and died in 1891.
 Gladstone introduced a Second Home Rule Bill in 1893, which this time was passed by the Commons, but was defeated in the Conservative-dominated House of Lords.
 The Conservatives came to power until 1906 and home rule became a dead issue, but the subsidised sale of farm land greatly reduced the Protestant presence in Ireland south of Ulster.
 Having been rejected by the Conservatives, the Irish nationalist forces had little choice but to support the minority Liberal Party.
 New groups split off and they finally all merged in 1900 into the Irish Parliamentary Party led by John Redmond.

 The Conservative government also felt that the demands in Ireland could be satisfied by helping the Catholics purchase their farms from Protestant owners.
 A solution by money not force was called "killing home rule with kindness".
 Reforms passed as a result included the Local Government (Ireland) Act 1898 and the Land Purchase (Ireland) Act 1903.
 Between 1868 and 1908: spending on Ireland was generally increased, huge tracts of land were purchased from landlords and redistributed to smallholders, local government was democratised, and the franchise widely extended.
 Ireland remained calm until the eve of the First World War, when the Liberal government passed the Government of Ireland Act 1914 and Protestants in Ulster mobilised to oppose it by force.